1. How much does participation in band cost?

 Most Visitation sports do not directly conflict with band practice, and I am very flexible if a child needs to adjust their band schedule.
 Students do need to find some time at home to practice though so that they experience success and ultimately enjoy this new activity of making music with their friends.
 However, 15 minutes a day is all that is needed.
 I have found with my own children that associating practice time with something else that happens daily, like practicing math facts, eating dinner, or even playing video games, helps with the consistency of practice.
 And, of course, it has been my experience that the students with the most hectic schedules get the highest grades!
 I firmly believe it has something to do with them learning how to manage their time.

+5. How many performances are there?
 The Beginning Band will perform a Christmas concert in December and a “Pops” concert in the spring.
 There are outside opportunities to perform as well.
-Elder, LaSalle, & St. Xavier have “grade school nights” and LaSalle has hosted a “Festival of Bands” in the past.
+Elder, LaSalle, & St. Xavier have hosted “grade school band nights” for both girls and boys.
 These are optional.
-Looking ahead, if your child stays in band next year, the advanced band additionally performs at the Kings Island Festival of Music.
+Looking ahead, the Visitation Advanced band additionally performs at the Kings Island Festival of Music.

 6. My child plays piano.
 Can he/she play it in band class?